Vishakha Subhedar

 Vishakha Subhedar (born 22 March 1976) is a Marathi television and film actress.
 She is known as a comedian, particularly when working in commercial Marathi cinema and drama.
 She began her acting career in 2004, when she started acting in dramas.
 She is well known for her roles in Fu Bai Fu & Maharashtrachi Hasyajatra.

 Early life

 Subhedar was originally from Thane, Maharashtra.
 She went into New English High School, Thane.

-Before finding success as an actress, She did many small jobs to support her early career.
-She is a good dancer and was a dance teacher, a saleswoman for dress material, nail paint, lipstick, etc.
+Before finding success as an actress, she worked several other small jobs to support her early career.
+She was a dance teacher, as well as saleswoman for items such as dress material, nail paint, lipstick, etc.

 Personal life

 She is married to Mahesh Subhedar since 1998, who is an engineer, dubbing artist as well as actor.
 They meet during the filming of the natak - Kaksparsh.
 They also have a son named, Abhinay.
 For now, she lives in Mulund.